10 of the Smartest NFL Players With Amazing Academic Careers

 How is Intelligence Measured in the NFL?

-However, since the test isn’t used anymore, creating these rankings will require a deeper dive into the players’ GPA’s, standardized test scores, and IQ tests!
+Now, since this test isn’t used anymore, creating these rankings of intelligence requires a deeper dive into the players’ GPAs, standardized test scores, and IQ tests.

 1. Ryan Fitzpatrick

-Quarterback Ryan Fitzpatrick announced his retirement from the NFL in June 2022, after being the starting quarterback for a whopping nine teams – the most in NFL history.
-But FitzMagic actually graduated from Harvard with a degree in Economics!
-During his college career, he was named Ivy Player of the Year and the winner of the George H.”Bulger” Lowe Award.
+Quarterback Ryan Fitzpatrick announced his retirement from the NFL in June 2022 after being the starting quarterback for a whopping nine teams—the most in NFL history.
+But did you know that “FitzMagic” actually graduated from Harvard with a degree in economics?
+During his college career, he was named Ivy Player of the Year and the winner of the George H. ”Bulger” Lowe Award.
 Fitzpatrick also led Harvard to a 10-0 record and won the Ivy League Championship.

-Although there were rumors that he had received a perfect score of 50 on the Wonderlic Test, it was, in fact, a 48 – still extremely impressive and is actually a three way tie for the highest reported score.
-Fitzpatrick would be drafted by the St. Louis Rams and go onto a 17-year run in the NFL, retiring after a season with the Washington Football Team.
+Although there were rumors that he had received a perfect score of 50 on the Wonderlic Test, it was, in fact, a 48—which is still extremely impressive and actually a three-way tie for the highest reported score.
+Fitzpatrick would be drafted by the St. Louis Rams and go on to a 17-year run in the NFL, retiring after a season with the Washington Football Team.

 2. Benjamin Watson